Ely railway station: July 1922

 Some trains, such as the 11:50 Liverpool Street service, arrived at Ely at 13:34 and split into Hunstanton and Norwich portions.
 Pullman cars and restaurant cars would have been seen on the longer distance trains operating through the area at this time.

 A number of services to and from the Norwich line avoided the station completely, by being routed via the West Curve; this was unlike 2020, where nearly all services call at Ely and reverse.

 Ely was served by the Hook Continental service from Harwich Parkeston Quay to various destinations in the North and Midlands.

 By 1920, standard service levels were low and on Sunday there were few trains running; for example, on the King's Lynn line, there was one departure to Hunstanton departing Ely at 12:00 and one to King's Lynn at 17:40.

 Present day

-The station is served by four operators:
+The station is served by four operators, their off peak services in trains per hour (tph) are as follows: